Fall Protection Techniques For Middle South Systems Roofs

 Standing seam roofs, with their sleek snap lock or mechanically seamed profiles, pose unique dangers that make specialized fall protection a must to keep workers safe and the roof system intact.
 These roofs, typically made from 24-gauge or 22-gauge steel or 0.032-inch aluminum, have raised seams from 1 inch to 2 inches that create a watertight, fastener-free finish.

 Drilling or improperly clamping onto these seams can deform them, cause leaks, and void warranties.
 The slick metal surface sheds dirt and bird droppings with rain, but that also creates a slippery walking surface even when dry.
 Without proper fall protection, a slip can lead to severe injury or worse; OSHA statistics show that falls account for over 30% of construction fatalities.
-OSHA requires anchors to provide a 5000-pound anchor point per worker.
-That's not too difficult when you can penetrate the panels and screw into structural members.
-However, standing seam roofs are challenging because penetrations aren't allowed.
+OSHA requires that anchors provide a 5,000-pound anchor point for each worker.
+That is not too difficult when you can penetrate the panels and screw into structural members.
+However, standing seam roofs are challenging because they do not allow penetrations.

 Non-penetrating anchor solutions, such as the SSRA products and the Ridge Pro Steep Assist, provide secure anchoring for these challenging standing seam systems.
 These OSHA-compliant systems prevent fines, protect the roof from damage that could compromise its weather resistance, and ensure crews can install or maintain roofs safely, keeping workers and the roof's waterproof integrity intact.